Skip to content

 Our Definition and Aspirational Concept for The Graduate Student Experience:

 The “Graduate Student Experience” covers the range of experiences—curricular, co-curricular, and extracurricular— that graduate students encounter during their academic journey.
 We take a holistic view of the student experience, encompassing the intellectual, personal, social, physical, spiritual, vocational, and developmental.
-The term also represents an aspirational vision emphasizing respect, dignity, fairness, and equitable support.
+The term also represents an aspirational vision emphasizing respect, dignity, fairness, and impartial support.
 It embodies an institutional philosophy that values graduate students and treats them thoughtfully and properly.
 We seek better outcomes in retention, degree completion, and employment—and also wellbeing.

 No proposal will be given final acceptance and scheduled until the registration fee is paid.